 The unprotected rental property will be susceptible to theft and burglary for they can be easily earmarked for targets and people who are traveling around become easy targets.

-Property insurance claim could be fast tracked once you can get a hold on video surveillance on these flashpoints, which helps reduce your financial loss and provide a sense of security among your tenants as well.
+Property insurance claim could be fast tracked once the security cameras at apartment complexes capture the face of thieves, which helps reduce your financial loss and provide a sense of security among your tenants as well.

 When your property has been unoccupied and vacant for a while, driveways or backyards of rental houses could be exploited by neighbors, for example, neighbor’ kids who love roaming wild in your backyard without acknowledge, or annoying neighbors who would take advantage of your parking spaces while your house sits idle.

-Avoid such hassles and unwanted concerns by having surveillance systems in places like the driveway, garage, and backyards to keep an eye on the property.
+Avoid such hassles and unwanted concerns by having landlord surveillance cameras in places like the driveway, garage, and backyards to keep an eye on the property.

-Surveillance cameras signs could also exert influences in curtailing such trespassing, fake surveillance cameras, however, are not worthy and strongly discouraged for its false sense of security could be a harbinger of real troubles.
+Surveillance cameras signs could also exert influences in curtailing such trespassing, fake surveillance cameras in rental property, however, are not worthy and strongly discouraged for its false sense of security could be a harbinger of real troubles.

-Landlords are justified to take measures to safeguard their rental houses and keep illegal activities at bay within the legal framework and compliant with local laws and regulations.
+Landlords are justified to put up security cameras for rental property within the legal framework and compliant with local laws and regulations.

-However, if you are considering install cameras inside the property, be transparent and candid about visible surveillance system with your tenants and acknowledge them before signing any leases or contracts.
+However, if the landlords intend to install cameras inside the property, be transparent and candid about the visible surveillance system with tenants before signing any leases or contracts.

-And for those who are renting the house or apartments, in order to eliminate possible violation of your privacy, get the checklist before moving into a new apartment, do consult and ask point blank is there any hidden or surveillance cameras in places where they are not supposed to be when moving in.
+And for those who are renting the house or apartments, in order to eliminate possible violation of your privacy, get the checklist before moving into a new apartment, do consult and ask point blank if there are any landlord hidden surveillance cameras in places before moving in.

-If you are concerned about being taped or filmed without your consent inside your residence, use hidden cameras detectors to get peace of mind.
+If you are concerned about being taped or filmed by a security camera without your consent inside your apartment building, learn how to detect the hidden cameras in this expert guide.